AlexanderBodnya/beagle/README.md

 ## Beagle
 <p>Beagle is a Python3 tool to hunt SMB and RPC information.
 Beagle can use null sessions (or creds) to identify open rpc interactions and open smb shares.</p>

+### Requirement
+Install the requirements.txt and make sure rpcclient is installed on your machine.

 ### Usage

 #### Discovery